 Resistance bands for rehabilitation

 Resistance bands can come in a variety of shapes and sizes to suit the activity you are performing.
-The intensity can be progressed by stabilising the band at different points to increase the resistance or using more rigid bands.
+The intensity can be increased by stabilizing the band at different points or using more rigid bands.

-They are extremely versatile and anyone can use them with the help of a resistance band manual for descriptions of how to perform each exercise.
+Resistance bands are versatile and can be used by anyone with the help of a resistance band manual.

 Here is a summary of the many reasons why resistance band training is so beneficial: